oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 - **Okta CLI**: The Okta CLI is an easy way to create projects that use Okta for security.
 Follow the installation instructions on the [Okta CLI project website](https://cli.okta.com/manual/#installation).
 You should log in to your existing account or register for a new account using the CLI before continuing with the tutorial.

 - **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
-Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
+Installation instructions can be found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.

 - **HTTPie**: This is a powerful command-line HTTP request utility you'll use to test both Spring Boot resource servers.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

 ## Bootstrap the producer project using Spring Initialzr

 You'll use the Spring Initializr project to bootstrap the Producer project.
-Open [this link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.6.2&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=producer&name=producer&description=Producer%20project%20for%20Spring%20Boot%20Contract&packageName=com.example.contract&dependencies=web,cloud-contract-verifier,lombok) to access the pre-configured starter project.
+Open [this link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.6.3&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=producer&name=producer&description=Producer%20project%20for%20Spring%20Boot%20Contract&packageName=com.example.contract&dependencies=web,cloud-contract-verifier,lombok) to access the pre-configured starter project.

 {% img blog/spring-cloud-contract/producer-starter-config.png alt:"Producer Starter Configuration" width:"1000" %}{: .center-image }

 You are creating a Java project -- Java 11 -- using Maven as the build system.
-The Spring Boot version was 2.6.2 when I wrote this tutorial.
+The Spring Boot version was 2.6.3 when I wrote this tutorial.
 You are including three dependencies:

-- **[Spring Web](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html)**: adds the basic HTTP/web capabilities to build a REST API.
+- [Spring Web](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html): adds the basic HTTP/web capabilities to build a REST API.
-- **[Contract Verifier](https://spring.io/projects/spring-cloud-contract)**: brings in Spring Cloud Contract project by enabling Consumer Drive Contracts and stub generation.
+- [Contract Verifier](https://spring.io/projects/spring-cloud-contract): brings in Spring Cloud Contract project by enabling Consumer Drive Contracts and stub generation.
-- **[Lombok](https://projectlombok.org/)**: is a helper project that will generate some getters, setters, and constructors.
+- [Lombok](https://projectlombok.org/): is a helper project that will generate some getters, setters, and constructors.

 When you're ready, click **Generate** and save the zip file in an appropriate parent directory.
 You'll be making two Spring Boot projects (as mentioned, a producer and a consumer), so it probably makes sense to have a parent directory named something like `Spring Cloud Contract Tutorial` or `spring-cloud-contract-tutorial` (if you dislike spaces in directory names).

 Unzip the file and open the directory in your favorite editor or IDE.
 (I'm an IDE/IntelliJ man myself -- hopefully that's not disappointing to y'all -- because in the immortal words of Buckaroo Banzai "Life is too short for vim".)

 Let's start by building the hat producer.
-Both the producer and consumer projects will be Spring Boot resource servers that use Spring Web to implement a simple REST API.
+Both the producer and consumer projects will be Spring Boot resource servers that use Spring MVC to implement a simple REST API.

 Create a `Hat.java` file that is the data model for the hats the producer will serve.